 Indoors, mold acts much the same way.
 According to the United States Environmental Protection Agency (EPA) in their informative publication “A Brief Guide to Mold, Moisture and Your Home,” mold can take hold within 24 to 48 hours after a warm enclosed area like a bathroom wall becomes wet.
 It can colonize within a week and spread immediately.

 Mold produces various enzymes that allow it to decompose and digest organic foods.
 When mold multiplies, it creates cells called spores that easily spread.
 Spores allow mold to quickly reproduce.
-These tiny spores thrive in warm, wet and low-light conditions where they have a ready food source like wood and sheetrock.
+These tiny spores thrive in warm, wet, and low-light conditions where they have a ready food source like wood and sheetrock.
 Their favorite is cellulose materials.
-Mold can also culture on non-organic surfaces such as shower curtains, tile, plastic and insulation.
+Mold can also be culture on non-organic surfaces such as shower curtains, tile, plastic, and insulation.

 Mold spreads in different ways.
 Most lightweight mold spores become airborne and float about an environment like your basement or crawlspace.
 They're driven by currents from crossflow ventilation or forced by contaminated furnace ducts.
 Heavier spores from mold species like Stachybotrys chartarum, or toxic black mold, rely on physical transfer such as flood waters or installing previously contaminated materials.

 There’s little difference between mold and mildew.
 Biologically, you can say they’re both fungi cousins, but a better description is more like their being at different phases of development.
 The term “mold” is associated with the bumpy green, brown or black films and fuzzy cultures that thrive on damp and dark surfaces.
 “Mildew” generally refers to the silver-gray, flat-lying mold species commonly seen as “powdery mildew” on plant leaves.